What Is A Termite Management Plan?

 A Termite Management Plan is minimising the risk of termite damage to primary elements of a building through a concealed route by installing safeguards like chemicals and bait stations (QBCC 2021).

 Under the Building Code of Australia, all new homes must have a termite management plan in some form.
 It’s no wonder when termites cause more damage to Australian homes than floods, storms and fires combined (VBA).
+There are various forms of termite management plans.
+The most common option is the installation of physical barriers during construction (ant caps, termimesh), chemical barriers, bait stations and regular termites inspections.
+At Dedant, we provide chemical termite barriers, bait stations and annual timber pest inspections.

 How termites attack